pablomarin/H2O-SparklingWater-azure-templates/README.md

 Insert the username (<b>hdiadmin</b> by default) and password you set during cluster creation.

-You will see in Jupyter a new folder "H2O-PySparkling-Examples" with a couple of notebooks you can run.
-Make sure that you set the right configuration on the first cell of the notebooks based on the sizes of your cluster nodes.
+In Jupyter home, you will see a folder called "H2O-PySparkling-Examples" with a couple of notebooks you can run.
+Make sure that you set the right configuration on the first cell of the notebooks based on the VM sizes of your cluster nodes.

 ## Azure HDInsight Architecture